codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 The fields in this screen are:

-* *Cluster* - select your cluster if you have more than one
+* *Cluster* - select your cluster if you have more than one.
-* *Namespace* - select the namespace where the application will be deployed to.(*default* will work just fine).
+* *Namespace* - select the namespace where the application will be deployed to (*default* will work just fine).
-* *Service Name* - enter any arbitrary name for your service
+* *Service Name* - enter any arbitrary name for your service.
-* *replicas* - how many replicas you want for resiliency.
-This affects pricing, so 1 is a good value for a demo
+* *Replicas* - how many replicas you want for resiliency.
+This affects pricing, so 1 is a good value for a demo.
-* *Expose port* - check it so that your application is available outside the cluster
+* *Expose Port* - check it so that your application is available outside the cluster .
-* *Image* - Enter the fully qualified name of your Docker image
+* *Image* - Enter the fully qualified name of your Docker image.
-* *Image pull request* - Select the Codefresh registry and create a pull secret for it
+* *Image Pull Request* - select the Codefresh registry and create a pull secret for it.
-* *Internal ports* - which port is exposed from your application.
-The example Python app we deploy, exposes 5000
+* *Internal Ports* - which port is exposed from your application.
+The example Python app we deploy, exposes 5000.

 From the same screen you can also define environment variables and cpu/mem limits.